Neural-Math/Neural-Math/README.md

-- 👋 Hi, I’m @Neural-Math
+- 👋 Hi
-- 👀 I’m interested in Math, Cryptography and AI.
+-  I’m interested in Math, Cryptography and AI.
-- 🌱 I’m currently learning Cryptography.
+-  I’m currently a PhD student.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: crk2357@163.com
-- 😄 Pronouns: Mr.Chen
-- ⚡ Fun fact: ...

 <!---
 Neural-Math/Neural-Math is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.